vivek3120/DATA-690-WANG/Course-Notes.md

 a // b Floor-divide a by b, dropping any fractional remainder a ** b Raise a to the b power

+SOME OF THE BASIC PROGRAMS ARE ATTACHED IN THE FILE